 With a name that translates to "quiet green park with maple leaves," this peaceful spot is the perfect place to find a bench, enjoy a quiet moment, and gaze out at a pond full of fish and water birds.
 It's also connected to the Otonashi Sakura Green Park, another nice green space with tranquil tree-lined paths.

 A local farming chief led the construction of these gardens, and a beautiful waterfall sits within the grounds, hence the name, which means "the chief's waterfalls."
 On your walk here, you'll also pass Oji-jinja Shrine, a local institution with 700 years of history.

-Not to be confused with Oji-jinja Shrine, Oji Inari-jinja Shrine is said to have been founded in the Heian period (794-1185).
-This shrine is dedicated to Inari, a deity that is associated with foxes.
+Not to be confused with Oji-jinja Shrine, Oji Inari-jinja Shrine is dedicated to Inari, a deity that is associated with foxes.
 Legend has it that, on New Year's Eve, foxes from all over Kanto dressed as humans and made their way to Oji Inari-jinja to pray.
 Paying homage to this legend, the shrine is known for a unique New Year's Eve tradition: a procession featuring participants in fox-themed costumes.